 Montreal’s $6.3 billion light-rail train system continues to go full

-The integrated 67 km train system will provide access to 27 stations across the Montreal network and will run 20 hours a day, seven days a week.
+The integrated 67 km train system will provide access to 27 stations across the Montreal network and run 20 hours a day, seven days a week.

 The light-rail train system is slated to open to commuters by the summer of 2022 and is expected to be fully operational in the West Island and Trudeau Airport branches by 2024.